When developing a business case for the implementation of an AP automation solutions, a key focus will be the potential return on investment.

 Paying a manual invoice can take a number of weeks.
 This can be reduced to approximately three days when the process is automated, saving time and also reducing the risk of late fees which can be a significant expense for many businesses.

-To calculate the savings, you could realise for early payments, you need to consider which of your vendors offer early discount payments..
+To calculate the savings, you could realize for early payments, you need to consider which of your vendors offer early discount payments..
 This will give you the potential savings you could make on early payment discounts in one year.

 Alongside the financial benefits, it’s important to also consider the non-financial benefits.
 These can add value to other areas of your business, including: